-One of the many challenges of blogging is managing your time to complete all your blogging tasks on schedule.
-Professional bloggers often use project management apps to track their blogging tasks from start to finish.
+One of the many challenges of managing your time is to complete all your tasks on schedule, before the deadline.
+Marketing heads, Professional bloggers & online businesses often use project management apps to track their blogging tasks from start to finish.

-Here at BforBloggers, we have been using Asana to manage our content calendar and workflow effectively.
+Here at BforBloggers, we have been using Asana to manage our content calendar and workflow every day.

 What is Asana?

-How does Asana help bloggers: Asana can be a tool for bloggers to plan their content, send/receive files or links, assign tasks to other team members, and track the progress of each project.
+How does Asana help manage teams and projects: Asana can be a tool for businesses to plan their content, send/receive files or links, assign tasks to other team members, and track the progress of each project.

-Asana has a free basic version that allows for collaboration up to 15 team members and access to Tasks, List view, Board view, Calendar view, Assignees, and due dates.
+Asana has a free basic version that allows for the collaboration of up to 15 team members and access to Tasks, List view, Board view, Calendar view, Assignees, and due dates.

-Now that we’ve discussed the basics of Asana, let’s look at the ten reasons why it is quintessential for bloggers and content creators.
+Now that we’ve discussed the basics of Asana, let’s look at the ten reasons why it is quintessential for managers and content creators.

 1. Creating a content calendar